 Make a difference in your community.
 Learn the skills and knowledge you need to be a leader in the nonprofit, public or private sectors.

-Our new Organizational Leadership program is the perfect fit for students wanting to pursue their love of nonprofit-leadership and evolve it into a meaningful career.
+Our new Organizational Leadership program is the perfect fit for students wanting to pursue their love of nonprofit, public and private leadership and evolve it into a meaningful career.
 Students will gain real-world experience from a hands-on curriculum and will have an opportunity to intern nationwide as well as globally.

 The Organizational Leadership major provides the skills and knowledge for business students to become leaders in the nonprofit, public or private sectors.
 It will also provide training for members of youth organizations to shape future leaders in youth organizations.
 In today’s fast-paced worlds, many students and young professionals strive to make a difference in their communities and around the world.